Selma Bajrami: Residences

+Marriages

 Bajrami met her first husband, Zoran Vučković from Sarajevo, in March 2003 in the Croatian city of Makarska.
-They married six months later, but the marriage ended in divorce in February 2004.
+They married in September 2003, and the marriage ended in divorce in February 2004.
+Bajrami later stated that the divorce was caused by pressure from their surroundings.

-She met her second husband, Mujo Musić, in July 2011 during a performance at Modrac Lake near Lukavac.
-They married on 22 December 2011 at Hotel Tuzla after a month-long engagement, and subsequently moved to Vienna, Austria, where Selma has officially lived since 2012, while frequently visiting Bosnia and Herzegovina.
-In October 2014, according to media reports, Selma filed for divorce, while her husband allegedly demanded €100,000 for a mutual settlement.
-After a lengthy legal process, they were officially divorced by court decision on 18 May 2016.
+She met her second husband, Mujo Musić (born 28 November 1980), originally from Zvornik, in July 2011 during a performance at Modrac Lake near Lukavac.
+They married on 22 December 2011 at Hotel Tuzla and subsequently moved to Vienna, Austria, where Bajrami has lived since 2012.
+In October 2014, she filed for divorce, with media reports claiming her husband demanded €100,000 for a mutual settlement.
+After a lengthy legal process, the marriage was officially dissolved in May 2016.

+Children and custody

-Bajrami was about two months pregnant on her wedding day, and although the expected due date was 4 July 2012, her 32nd birthday, she gave birth via caesarean section to a son, Daris, on 11 July 2012 in Vienna.
-She later stated that she does not celebrate her son's birthday as it falls near the anniversary of the Srebrenica genocide, out of respect for the victims.
+Her original expected due date was on her 32nd birthday, 4 July 2012, but she gave birth to her son, Daris, seven days later, on 11 July 2012, via caesarean section in Vienna.
+She later stated that she does not celebrate her son's birthday on that day because it falls exactly on the anniversary of the Srebrenica genocide, out of respect for the victims, and instead marks the occasion the following day.

-On 23 December 2020, custody of Daris was granted to Bajrami's former husband.
-She explained that during the COVID-19 pandemic she lacked legal representation, while her ex-husband filed multiple false claims against her.
-As she did not respond, the court interpreted this as consent resulting in his custody being awarded.
-Bajrami has publicly discussed the limited contact with her son, stating that her ex-husband often prevents Daris from calling her.
-In June 2025, she shared a comment from Daris on TikTok, in which he expressed missing her despite the restrictions.
+On 23 December 2020, custody of Daris was granted to her former husband.
+Bajrami later stated that during the COVID-19 pandemic she lacked legal representation, while her former husband allegedly filed multiple false claims against her.
+As she did not respond, the court interpreted this as consent, resulting in his custody being awarded.
+She has publicly discussed her limited contact with her son, stating that her ex-husband often prevents Daris from calling her.
+In June 2025, she shared a TikTok comment attributed to Daris, in which he expressed missing her despite the restrictions.

-Selma lived in Tuzla, in the Stupine neighborhood, before relocating to Sarajevo in 2005.
-From 2009 to 2012, she resided in the Bosmal City Center residential tower, which drew considerable media attention at the time.
-Since 2017, she has been residing in a house in Purkersdorf, a town near Vienna.

 Philanthropy

+Humanitarian concerts

-Beyond her music, Bajrami has frequently participated in humanitarian concerts and plihantropic actions, supporting those in need, especially in the Balkan region.
+Bajrami has frequently participated in humanitarian concerts supporting those in need, particularly in the Balkan region.

+On 14 May 2009, a concert titled "Prijatelji od rođenja" was held at the Mejdan Sports Hall in Tuzla.
+All proceeds from ticket sales were used for equipment and reconstruction of the Clinic for Children's Diseases at the University Clinical Center Tuzla.
+Other performers included Hanka Paldum, Crvena Jabuka, Enes Begović and others.

-On 26 May 2011, Bajrami performed at the humanitarian concert “Za život” held at the Youth Centre Skenderija, in Sarajevo, organized to raise funds for three seriously ill children.
+On 26 May 2011, Bajrami performed at the humanitarian concert "Za život" at the Youth Centre Skenderija in Sarajevo, organized to raise funds for three seriously ill children.
 She appeared alongside several fellow artists, including Hanka Paldum.